INTERNATIONAL DOT DAY WEBSITES & CHROMEBOOK ACTIVITIES

 Celebrate International Dot Day with these free websites to create unique dots, crop them, add text, and make them talk.
 All free websites that work on PC, Chromebooks, and laptops!
 Go paperless and make your mark!

 First learn more about International Dot Day and why you should plan an activity on or around September 15th this year to celebrate.
 Next be sure you have a copy of the book, The Dot, by Peter H. Reynolds to read or project.
-You can get it with my Amazon Affiliate link here:
+You can get it with my Amazon Affiliate link here.

 International Dot Day Websites & Chromebook Activities Overview